thor-mang/thor_mang_power_module/battery_sensor/README.md

 - battery_sensor_msgs contains the custom message for sending the values of the measures.

+- battery_sensor_pc contains a subscriber to store the measured voltage and current on the pc.

 To flash the program on the Arduino:
 -> cd ~/thor/build/battery_sensor_arduino